QGreenland-Net/adc-k8s-deploy-exploration/README.md

 * [Chart template guide](https://helm.sh/docs/chart_template_guide/):
   information about the Helm templating system.
 E.g., how to add control flow, access vairables, loop over lists/mappings, etc.

+Also to consider:

+* [kompose](https://kompose.io/user-guide/): takes docker compose configuration
+  and converts it into kubernetes yaml, helm, and other options.
+Why not use this?
+Helm feels very heavy-weight.